-To better understand the movement and foraging habits of our rehabilitated turtle patients, we have initiated ORPTrack - a satellite tagging program that will allow us to track our released patients for up to a year.
-The data gathered from these satellite tags is consistently monitored, recorded and analysed.
-While volunteering, you may have a chance to assist the team deploying a satellite tag and releasing the respective turtle patient.
+Olive ridleys spend most of their lives in the open ocean, so we know surprisingly little about them!
+To better understand the movements and foraging habits of our rehabilitated turtle patients, we initiated ORPTrack, a satellite tagging programme that allows us to track released turtles for up to a year.
+The data gathered from these satellite tags is continuously monitored, recorded, and analysed.
+While volunteering, you may have a chance to assist in deploying a satellite tag and releasing the tagged turtle patient.